Page Contents

 If you have more time available, I recommend booking a tour of Saint John, which is the best way to discover the city, and I’m sure you’ll love it here.

-After wandering the town and checking out the market, the final thing we did on this epic New Brunswick Road Trip was visiting the Reversing Falls Rapids.
+After wandering the town and checking out the market, the final thing we did on this epic New Brunswick Road Trip itinerary was visiting the Reversing Falls Rapids.
 In the Hopewell Rocks section I talked about the unique tides they have here, well never are they more apparent than at the falls at Stonehammer Geopark.

 Eat: There are plenty of lunch choices at the Saint John City Market and a number of curry houses, and the food we had at Saint John Ale House was great.

 Sleep: We stayed at the Hilton in Saint John, it’s in the perfect location for the pubs and restaurants with amazing views over the Saint John River.
+We covered the accommodations in Saint John earlier, so feel free to check that part again if needed!

 Drink: Our tour included Saint John Ale House, the BunkHaus Hostel, Picaroons and Big Tide Brewing.
 Go to all of them!